With the Canadian HR Awards

 David Creelman – CEO, Creelman Research

-Creelman has been repeatedly recognized for his contributions to HR – his research on board oversight of human capital won the Walker Award, his writing with Wanda T. Wallace on “leading when you are not the expert” topped the “Most Popular List” on the Harvard Business Reviews blog, his book on the future of work with USC prof J. Boudreau and Towers Watson thought leader Ravin Jesuthasan Lead the Work: Navigating a world beyond employment was endorsed by the CHROs of IBM, LinkedIn and Starbucks
+Creelman has been repeatedly recognized for his contributions to HR – his research on board oversight of human capital won the Walker Award, his writing with Wanda T. Wallace on “leading when you are not the expert” topped the “Most Popular List” on the Harvard Business Reviews blog, his book on the future of work with USC prof J. Boudreau and Towers Watson thought leader Ravin Jesuthasan Lead the Work: Navigating a world beyond employment was endorsed by the CHROs of IBM

 and was presented at the World Economic Forum in Davos in 2016.